dwightschrute826/music-app/README.md

 **TechStack:**

 - **Backend:**
-SpringBoot for creating RESTful APIs Hibernate for database schema management & Object-Relational Mapping(ORM).
-Relational database: MySQL
+SpringBoot for creating RESTful APIs, Hibernate for database schema management & Object-Relational Mapping(ORM), Relational database: MySQL

 - **Frontend**:
-React.js for building the UI Material-UI For different modern UI components
+React.js for building the UI, and Material-UI For different modern UI components

 *Configure the backend application.properties with your own credentials.*